-When both bits are set to 0, the part works normally with its normal power consumption of 1.3 mA at 5 V. However, for the three power-down modes, the supply current falls to 400 nA at 5 V (200 nA at 3 V).
+When both bits are set to 0, the part works normally with its normal power consumption of 1.3 mA at 5 V. However, for the three power-down modes, the supply current falls to 0.4 μA at 5 V (0.2 μA at 3 V).
 Not only does the supply current fall, but the output stage is also internally switched from the output of the amplifier to a resistor network of known values.
 This has the advantage that the output impedance of the part is known while the part is in power-down mode.
 There are three different options.
 The output is connected internally to GND through either a 1 k Ω or a 100 k Ω resistor, or it is left open-circuited (three-state).
-The output stage is illustrated in Figure 50.
+The output stage is illustrated in Figure 57.

 The bias generator of the selected DAC(s), output amplifier, resistor string, and other associated linear circuitry are shut down when the power-down mode is activated.
+The internal reference is powered down only when all channels are powered down.
 However, the contents of the DAC register are unaffected when in power-down.
-The time to exit power-down is typically 5 μ s for $V{DD} = 5$ V and for $V{DD} = 3$ V, see Figure 33.
+The time to exit power-down is typically 4 μ s for $V{DD} = 5$ V and for $V{DD} = 3$ V. See Figure 39 for a plot.

 Any combination of DACs can be powered up by setting PD1 and PD0 to 0 (normal operation).
-The output powers up to the value in the input register ($\overline{\text{LDAC}}$ low) or to the value in the DAC register before powering down ($\overline{\text{LDAC}}$ high).
+The output powers up to the value in the input register (\overline{LDAC} low) or to the value in the DAC register before powering down (\overline{LDAC} high).